Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

 The moduli space $\mathcal{M}^{\co}(\mathbf{a};\kappa)$ admits a compactification consisting of several level disks joined at Reeb chords.
 There is one level of disks in the cobordisms and remaining levels in the symplectization ends.

 The moduli space $\mathcal{M}^{\overline{\co}}(\mathbf{a};\kappa)$ admits a compactification consisting of several level disks joined at Reeb chords and intersection points.

 \end{thm}

-\begin{proof} Note that the boundary condition on our punctured disks have the following property: any arc that subdivides the source into two components with a positive puncture in each must connect boundary components numbered with distinct numbers.
+\begin{proof} Note that the boundary condition on our punctured disks have the following property: any arc in a disks with more than one positive puncture that subdivides the source into two components with a positive puncture in each must connect boundary components numbered with distinct numbers.
 This shows that there can be no boundary splitting.
 The theorem then follows from SFT compactness \cite{BEHWZ}. \end{proof}

 We next discuss orientations of moduli spaces following \cite{EESori}.
 We fix capping operators at all Reeb chords and Lagrangian intersection points so that the two capping operators there glue to a disk with the Fukaya orientation, see \cite{FOOO}.
 Recall the relative spin structure on the Lagrangian submanifold induces an orientation on the determinant bundle over the space of disks with boundary condition in the Lagrangian, see.
 As in \cite{EESori} we see that these choices then induces a system of coherent orientations on the moduli spaces.